-Our resources should help you begin the process of understanding your Long-Term Care (LTC) planning needs.
-When you're ready to proceed, please apporach your advisors for guidance.
-If you don't have an advisor familiar with LTC planning, please contact us and we can recommend one.
+Our resources will help you understand your Long-Term Care (LTC) needs and then begin the LTC Planning process.
+When you're ready to proceed, we can help you approach your advisors for guidance or refer you to an advisor familiar with LTC planning.....

-A comprehensive financial plan today should include a LTC component - It's that simple!!
-A LTC plan can help mitigate the risks associated with the unexpected and high costs of nursing home care, home health care and numerous other items not covered by health insurance or Medicare.
+A comprehensive financial plan must include a Long-Term Care (LTC) component - It's that simple!!
+Whatever form that plan takes, it should deliver care or mitigate the risks associated with the unexpected and high costs of nursing home care, home health care, and numerous other items not covered by health insurance or Medicare.

-Recent surveys reveal Americans understand the implications of not implementing a LTC plan.
-However, very few take the initiative to include LTC Planning to address this issue in their financial, retirement, estate or risk management planning.
+Recent surveys reveal Americans understand the implications of not implementing an LTC plan.
+However, very few take the initiative to include LTC Planning to address this issue in their financial, retirement, estate, or risk management planning.

-Americans are only starting understand the chance of needing LTC is significant, however few are really prepared.
-Planning ahead is one of the best ways to guarantee that you'll get the care you need if or when you're no longer able to care for yourself.
+Americans are just starting to understand that they will likely need LTC, and its impact is significant.
+Even worse, the vast majority are unprepared for that eventuality, so planning ahead is one of the best ways to guarantee that you'll get the care you need if or when you're no longer able to care for yourself.

 Take An Honest Look Into The Future.....

-There are also a variety of ways to implement a LTC plan, so it’s time to begin doing your research, and then work with a professional who can explain the various options.
-Once your LTC plan is implemented, it should ultimately compliment the other retirement, financial, estate and risk management planning you're considering or which you’ve already completed.
+There are also a variety of ways to implement an LTC plan, so it’s time to begin doing your research and then work with a professional who can explain the various options.
+Once your LTC plan is implemented, it should ultimately complement the other retirement, financial, estate, and risk management planning you're considering or which you’ve already completed.